 Frequently asked questions before a nose surgery include: What can I contribute to the success of my nose surgery?, Are there things I need to consider, things to avoid?

 Three weeks before surgery, certain medications and other substances should be avoided as they can influence the blood and the body’s ability to regulate blood flow; they can cause the blood to become too thin and not clot as quickly as usual.
-These include painkillers such as: Aspirin®, Ibuprofen®, Diclofenac®, and Voltaren®.
+These include painkillers such as: Aspirin®, Ibuprofen®, Diclofenac®, and Voltarol®.
 Gingko, garlic and vitamin preparations are also included.

 On the evening before the operation, all traces of make-up should be gently removed.
 If possible, carefully trim nose hair using a small scissors with round tips so as to avoid accidental injury.
 Gentlemen are kindly requested to shave the moustache portion of their beards.

 Frequently asked questions about nasal surgery are: How long do I have to wait before I can play sports?
 When can I wear glasses again?
 May I sunbathe, use the Solarium (tanning beds), have a sauna?
 Do stitches or packing need to be removed?